asmaravianti/event-planner-app/README.md

 # FastAPI Project

-This is a FastAPI project designed for Assignment 1.
+This is a FastAPI project.

 ## Installation